deepmodeling/deepmd-kit/doc/getting-started.md

 optional arguments:
-  -h, --help            show this help message and exit -i INPUT, --input INPUT
+  -h, --help            show this help message and exit -v {DEBUG,3,INFO,2,WARNING,1,ERROR,0}, --log-level {DEBUG,3,INFO,2,WARNING,1,ERROR,0}
+                        set verbosity level by string or number, 0=ERROR, 1=WARNING, 2=INFO and 3=DEBUG (default: INFO) -l LOG_PATH, --log-path LOG_PATH
+                        set log file to log messages to disk, if not specified, the logs will only be output to console (default: None)
+  -m {master,collect,workers}, --mpi-log {master,collect,workers}
+                        Set the manner of logging when running with MPI.
+                        'master' logs only on main process, 'collect' broadcasts logs from workers to master and 'workers' means each process will output its own log (default: master)
+  -i INPUT, --input INPUT
-                        The original frozen model, which will be compressed by the deepmd-kit
-  -o OUTPUT, --output OUTPUT
+                        The original frozen model, which will be compressed by the code (default: frozen_model.pb) -o OUTPUT, --output OUTPUT
-                        The compressed model
+                        The compressed model (default:
-  -e EXTRAPOLATE, --extrapolate EXTRAPOLATE
-                        The scale of model extrapolation -s STRIDE, --stride STRIDE
-                        The uniform stride of tabulation's first table, the second table will use 10 * stride as it's uniform stride
+                        frozen_model_compressed.pb)
+  -s STEP, --step STEP  Model compression uses fifth-order polynomials to
+                        interpolate the embedding-net.
+It introduces two
+                        tables with different step size to store the parameters of the polynomials.
+The first table covers the range of the training data, while the second table is an extrapolation of the training data.
+The domain of each table is uniformly divided by a given step size.
+And the step(parameter) denotes the step size of the first table and the second table will use 10 * step as it's step size to save the memory.
+Usually the value ranges from 0.1 to 0.001.
+Smaller step means higher accuracy and bigger model size (default: 0.01) -e EXTRAPOLATE, --extrapolate EXTRAPOLATE
+                        The domain range of the first table is automatically detected by the code: [d_low, d_up].
+While the second table ranges from the first table's upper boundary(d_up) to the extrapolate(parameter) * d_up:
+                        [d_up, extrapolate * d_up] (default: 5)
   -f FREQUENCY, --frequency FREQUENCY
-                        The frequency of tabulation overflow check(If the input environment matrix overflow the first or second table range).
-By default do not check the overflow -d FOLDER, --folder FOLDER
+                        The frequency of tabulation overflow check(Whether the input environment matrix overflow the first or second table range).
+By default do not check the overflow (default: -1)
+  -c CHECKPOINT_FOLDER, --checkpoint-folder CHECKPOINT_FOLDER
-                        path to checkpoint folder
+                        path to checkpoint folder (default: .)
 ```
 **Parameter explanation**